 Why do people buy your product or service?
 What factors are most important to them in choosing to buy for from you?

 How is your product different from others selling similar products or even different products that solve their needs?

 “THE SECRET OF ALL EFFECTIVE ADVERTISING IS NOT THE CREATION OF NEW AND TRICKY WORDS AND PICTURES, BUT ONE OF PUTTING FAMILIAR WORDS AND PICTURES INTO NEW RELATIONSHIPS.”

 One must consider that advertising has evolved dramatically since Ogilvy penned his famous book.
 Ad copy was often limited to headlines and concise messages delivered through print ads, short 30 second spots on TV and radio or billboards.

-Today, copywriting extends through extensive and highly informative websites, videos that educate and explain difficult concepts and social media campaigns intended to interact customers and prospects on a far more personal level.
+Today, copywriting extends through extensive and highly informative websites, videos that educate and explain difficult concepts and social media campaigns intended to interact customers and prospects on a way more personal level.

-Plus, copy has the added requirement of being read by search engines that rank it partly by how relevant it’s to a selected search term.
+Plus, copy has the added requirement of being read by search engines that rank it partly by how relevant it’s to a specific search term.